 Vitamin D is required to help absorb the extra calcium.
 We get most of our vitamin D from summer sunlight.
-If you rarely go outdoors or cover up all of your skin, you should ask you GP or pharmacist for advice on supplements.
-Small amounts are found in oily fish, eggs and milk.
+Consider taking a vitamin D supplement of 10 micrograms daily.
+Ask your GP, midwife or pharmacist for advice on supplements.
+You may also be eligible for free Healthy Start Vitamins, which contain folic acid, vitamin D and C.